WinterMain/react-i18loader/README.md

     use: {
         loader: "react-i18loader",
         options: {
+            // The folder where store the language json file.
+            // If storePath value is null or empty, the language json file would store corresponding to target js/jsx file
+            storePath: "locales",

             // Required fields.
             // The langauages that you App supported
             languages: ["zh_Hans_CN", "zh_Hant_HK", "en_US"],